 The MANE department staff does its best to anticipate the number of seats needed for each course.
 However, high demand and classroom size restrictions sometimes result in a course being closed.
 Students are NOT prevented from graduating on time due to closed sections of courses!
 We use a wait list system to ensure fairness, and we prioritize those students who need a course to graduate on time.
 If you are unable to register for a course because it is full, please contact the appropriate staff member to be put on the waiting list.
 For CORE Engineering courses (course prefix ENGR), an online wait list is utilized.
 For MANE courses, stop by the Office of Undergraduate Student Services in JEC 2012.
 Please include your name, RIN, CRN, course number, section number, and course name for the courses you want to be put on the wait list for.
-For courses with multiple sections, list your preferred sections in descending order of preference.
-If you need to drop a course to make room for a course you hope to add, you must indicate that in your email.
+For courses with multiple sections, list all of the sections that will fit in your schedule in descending order of preference.
+If you need to drop a course to make room for a course you hope to add, you must indicate that on your form.